-- The shareholders meeting will approve the remuneration policy on a binding basis, at least every three years
+- The shareholders' meeting will approve the remuneration policy on a binding basis, at least every three years

 - The position of administrator must be exercised for a maximum period of four years, compared to the current six

-Powers of the general meeting of shareholders
+Powers of the general shareholders' meeting

 Challenge of social agreements:

 - The distinction between null and voidable agreements disappears.

 - The challenge period is extended from 40 days to 1 year.

 - As for the legitimation, at least 1% of the capital is required to be able to exercise the challenge action.

 - Additional powers of the board: The decision on essential operations (those in which the volume of the operation exceeds 25% of the total assets on the balance sheet) is attributed to it.

 - Shareholder rights: The social capital necessary to exercise minority rights is reduced from 5% to 3%.